Cybersecurity and Productivity – What is Their Relationship?

 In this common situation, we observe the complicated relationship between securing data against malicious attacks and making it available to our workforce – what we call the Insecure Data problem.

-Cybersecurity for Insecure Data
+Productivity and Cybersecurity for Insecure Data

 The insecure data problem is tricky.
 It’s not just one of security – it is also one of productivity.
 It would be very easy to lock down all of our data, but then even our own teams wouldn’t have access to it.
 So when we talk about the insecure data problem – we talk about data policies that don’t effectively balance security and accessibility.